-Reporting issuers should also consider preparing and periodically updating a list of the persons working for them or their affiliates who have access to material facts or material changes concerning the reporting issuer before those facts or changes are generally disclosed.
-This type of list may allow reporting issuers to control the flow of undisclosed information and help them to ensure that insiders are not violating insider trading prohibitions.
+Reporting issuers may also wish to consider preparing and periodically updating a list of the persons working for them or their affiliates who have access to material facts or material changes concerning the reporting issuer before those facts or changes are generally disclosed.
+This type of list may allow reporting issuers to control the flow of undisclosed information.
 Before •, 2007, it was a condition of the exemptions in Parts 2 and 3 that the reporting issuer maintain lists of insiders relying on exemptions and of those insiders who were not exempt from the insider reporting requirement.
 Alternatively, the issuer could undertake to provide these lists promptly after receiving a request for them from a securities regulatory authority.
 This is no longer a condition for an insider to be able to rely on the exemptions.
 However, some jurisdictions may request additional information, including asking the reporting issuer to prepare and provide a list of insiders, for example in the context of an insider reporting review.